elebitzero/openai-react-chat/README.md

 # OpenAI React Chat Web Application

-This project provides a web frontend for the OpenAI chat api.
+This project provides a web frontend for the OpenAI chat API.
 This project is for developers or advanced users that are familiar with [OpenAI Chat GPT](https://chat.openai.com/) but want to customize the web interface.

 ## Goals
 * Provide the same features as [OpenAI Chat GPT](https://chat.openai.com/) and [OpenAI Playground](https://platform.openai.com/playground).